PennyLaneAI/pennylane/doc/introduction/circuits.rst

 **Defining custom wire labels**

+When you create a device by passing an integer to the ``wires`` argument, the integer defines the *number of wires* that you can address by consecutive integer labels ``0, 1, 2, ...``.

+But you can define your own wire labels instead, which may be handy if wires have "meanings" like an ancilla or garbage register, if they are arranged in a non-linear fashion like a grid, or if there are wires that you want to skip because they do not work on a hardware device.

-You can define your own wire labels instead of the default consecutive integers ``0, 1, ...``, and use them to address wires on the device.
-This is done by passing an iterable to the ``wires`` argument:
+This is done by passing an iterable of wire labels to the ``wires`` argument:

 .. code-block:: python

     dev = qml.device('default.qubit', wires=['wire1', 'wire2'], shots=1000, analytic=False)

-In the quantum function you can now use your own labels:
+In the quantum function you can now use your own labels to address wires:

 .. code-block:: python